 The value of getting light right

 The light in our environment affects our energy level, mood, circadian rhythm, and health.
-The right light solution helps students focus and feel energized throughout the day.
+The right lighting solution helps students focus and feel energized throughout the day.
 Over time, this contributes to improved confidence and motivation.

-The right light at the right times leads to improved well-being and better moods mood for both students and teachers.
+The right light at the right times leads to improved well-being and better moods for both students and teachers.
 Energized students find it easier to engage and socialize, creating a better classroom environment and a better relationship between students and teachers.

 Reduced power consumption